 - Action: They make a purchase or take other favorable actions.

 Understanding the AIDA principle and Fogg behavior model will help you create better landing pages.

 In fact, it’ll help you create better websites.

-Everything that is placed on your web pages like your logo, images, text, testimonials and others should also serve to help encourage a favourable action.How to Increase the #ROI of Your Web PagesClick To Tweet
+Everything that is placed on your web pages like your logo, images, text, testimonials, and others should also serve to help encourage a favorable action.How to Increase the #ROI of Your Web PagesClick To Tweet